isa-group/llms-desgin-patterns-evaluation/README.md

 # llms-desgin-patterns-evaluation
 # a.k.a.
-Do electronic parrots dream design patterns?
+Do electronic parrots dream of design patterns?

 This repository contains the scenarios and analysis performed for the JISBD2024 paper by J. A. Parejo (University of Sevilla).